flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 - Reduce "phone-home" calls: If your server or any installed software were compromised, DNS filtering and traffic monitoring can help block or detect unauthorized communication attempts.

+- Lessen attack surface: If software is rooted, changed, compromised or hijacked at installations or updates, your IP remains a mystery as to whom requested updates.
+If that software makes outbound requests, your IP is also not visible, but the decoy is presented to the attacker.
+Rendering such attack completely useless.

 ## How Tailscale exit nodes work

 When you configure a device as an exit node: